Configuration File

 coloursstring[]No[]Array of hex colour strings for chart series.

-See Sensitivities and scenarios for detailed explanations.
+See Input aggregations for detailed explanations.

-Full example
+Full Example

 Here’s a complete .pd4castrrc.json for a day-ahead price forecast model with fetched inputs, output series, and input aggregations: